MaxHalford/xgp/docs/cli.md

 This will evaluate and evolve many programs with default values before finally outputting the best obtained program to a JSON file.
 By default the JSON file is named `program.json`.
 The JSON file can then be used by the `predict` command to make predictions on another dataset.

 Default values are specified in the [training parameters section](training-parameters.md).
-In addition to these parameters, the following arguments are available if you are using the CLI.
+In addition to these parameters, the following arguments are available for the `fit` command.

 | Argument | Description | Default |
 |----------|-------------|---------|